matthewfritz/MatthewStandardCubaseMixingTemplate/README.md

 This is the final group that routes all rhythm guitar tracks to the Instruments Bus.

-This should be the group that all rhythm guitar tracks use for their own Output Routing.
+This is the group that all rhythm guitar tracks should use for their own Output Routing.

 **Color**: Violet (Color 13)